 Schiefelbein noted that suppliers should have the tools to help you pick the best system, based on your operation’s needs.
-For instance, REI offers an online calculator that accepts inputs of different school bus camera configurations—including number of cameras, storage capacity, number of hours in use per day and more.
-It then estimates the average number of recording hours that system would offer.
+For instance, REI offers an online calculator that accepts inputs of different school bus camera configurations—including a number of cameras, storage capacity, number of hours in use per day and more.
+It then estimates the average number of recording hours that the system would offer.

 To maximize coverage of the bus interior, as well as storage, Schiefelbein recommended dual-stream recording.
 This captures multiple video streams, some at a higher quality and others at a lower quality.
 This then results in more recording time, or allows more than one video viewpoints.
 This can come in handy in getting to the bottom of incidents like bullying situations.

 The frame rate is measured in frames per second, or fps.
 While a common misconception is that you must have a higher fps for acceptable video quality, Schiefelbein said that lower rates like 15 fps still achieve a “happy medium” between quality and maximizing storage space.

 Ott confirmed this, saying that with his video set at 15 FPS, he gets “a lot more storage and the quality is just as good.”